meirisoda/obsidian/School_Fall2023/PSCL389/Group Project/Gratitude & Forgiveness Presentation Notes.md

 	- Reading a magazine
 	- Buying clothes (only for the lottery winners and control group)

+## Findings and Discussion
+Lottery winners generally reported their lives after lives after winning the lottery to be generally more positive, and accident victims reported their lives to be generally less positive.
+Both lottery winners and accident victims found their happiness surrounding mundane events to be less positive compared to the control group.

+On a scale of 0-5 (0 the worst thing and 5 the best thing):
+Lottery 3.78 and victims 1.28
+ it is roughly symmetric around the mean (2.5).

+General present happiness ratings between the two groups are similar but have significant differences in reports regarding past and future happiness.
+People who purchase lottery tickets may have a degree of dissatisfaction with their lives, which may affect ratings of happiness.
+Merely introducing the lottery as a topic may shift the focus of happiness to be relative to the lottery winnings (aka. changed the reference point).

+At first, winning the lottery would make other events seem less pleasurable, by contrast.
+Over time, this event may not seem to have any effect at all due to habituation.

+Nostalgia Effect
+The accident victims recall their past as being happier than did controls (nostalgia effect) and also report their present as being less happy than their controls.
+However, the victim rating of present happiness is still above the midpoint of the scale and did not appear to be as unhappy as expected.

+## Why is there a difference?

 Lottery winners: future > past